 Orphan's pension: Each child younger than age 18 (no limit if disabled) receives 20% of the deceased's disability pension; 40% for a full orphan.

-The total survivor pension must not exceed 90% of the deceased's disability pension.
+All survivor benefits combined must not exceed 90% of the deceased's disability pension.

 Funeral allowance: A lump sum is paid to the person who pays for the insured's funeral.